Differential Expression and the Mouse Gut-Brain Axis

 values close to zero.
 Negative log2FoldChange values means a decreased expression (or, a downregulation in gene expression) in the experimental group versus the control group.
 Positive log2FoldChange values indicate genes that are upregulated, or have increased expression in the experimental group versus the control group.

-We can arrange the table based on these values (going from smallest to largest) by copying the following code into your console:
+We can arrange the table based on these values (going from smallest to large using the arrange

 <- arrange(asd_vs_c, log2FoldChange)